 To shorten a student’s path from associate to bachelor's degree, the Ohio Department of Higher Education has established credit transfer guarantees, which include courses in the Ohio Transfer Module (OTM) and Transfer Assurance Guides (TAGs), among others.
-These courses are guaranteed to transfer to any four-year public college or university in Ohio and ensure comparable, compatible, and equivalent learning experiences across Ohio's public higher education system.
-Knowing in advance that courses will transfer gives students the flexibility to choose lower cost, more convenient options.
-In addition to saving money, a student who takes advantage of transfer guarantees and graduates with an associate degree is more likely to excel academically and to also graduate with a bachelor's degree.
-Learn more about the Ohio Transfer Module.
-Learn more about Transfer Assurance Guides.
+These courses are guaranteed to transfer to any four-year public college or university in Ohio and to ensure comparable, compatible and equivalent learning experiences across Ohio's public higher education system.
+Knowing in advance that their courses will transfer gives students the flexibility to choose lower-cost, more convenient options.
+In addition to saving money, students who take advantage of transfer guarantees and graduate with an associate degree are more likely to excel academically and to graduate with a bachelor's degree.

 Courses that are not part of the OTM or a TAG are assured to transfer only as part of an approved articulation agreement between Tri-C and a four-year college or university.
-Learn more about approved articulation agreements.
-A Tri-C counselor or Transfer Center specialist can provide information about which courses and degree programs have articulated credit.
+A Tri-C counselor or transfer specialist can provide information about which courses and degree programs have articulated credit.
 Note that courses with numbers lower than 1000 usually do not transfer.
-Learn more about semester course numbering (choose Semester Course Numbering on the landing page).
+Learn more about semester course numbering.

-A student planning to transfer to a four-year institution to pursue a bachelor's degree after earning their Tri-C associate degree should schedule a meeting with their intended transfer institution's admission office to make sure they have met all of that institution’s admission and transfer requirements.
-As part of its admission review process, the transfer institution will require official transcripts of college-level courses that the student has completed.
-Learn more about ordering Tri-C transcripts online at $5 per transcript
+Students who plan to transfer to a four-year institution to pursue a bachelor's degree after earning an associate degree from Tri-C should schedule a meeting with their intended transfer institution's admissions office to make sure they have met all of that institution’s admission and transfer requirements.
+As part of its admission review process, the transfer institution will require official transcripts of college-level courses the student has completed.
+Learn more about ordering Tri-C transcripts online.